algosup/2024-2025-project-5-bubble-intermarche-team-3/Document/FunctionalSpecification/functionalSpecification.md

 5. **Security Requirements**:
    - No collection of personal user data.
-   - Secure access to product database.
+   - Secure access to the product database.
    - GDPR compliance for any collected data.

 6. **Analytics**: